EvanCampbellWeiner/flashcards/README.md

-//TODO Fix this
-//TODO give credit to the vue modal creator
-//TODO give credit to this:https://stackoverflow.com/questions/39429462/adding-access-control-allow-origin-header-response-in-laravel-5-3-passport

 ## About Project

 Welcome to my flashcard extension web application!
 This product is designed for students who are looking to study